 - Observes living and non-living things and makes inferences about the observations.

-- Researches information on a variety of topics using texts and computers.
+- Researches information on a variety of topics using both text and digital resources.

 - Collects and uses data to support experiments and what he learns.

-- Records her observations both through writing and talking and uses her observations to explain and make conclusions.
+- Records her observations both through writing and talking and uses those observations to explain and make conclusions.

 - Studies and observes life cycles.

 - Experiments with different types of materials and different matter such as solid, liquids, and gas.